edouardkombo/json-world-countries-list/README.md

 # json-world-countries-list
 This repository will give you a JSON list of all countries in the world, with their:
-    - Translated names (in English, Spanish, Portuguese, Japanese and in native language)
+    - Translated names (in English, Spanish, Portuguese, Japanese, Korean, Russian  and in native language)
     - Respective country code
     - Language code(s).